 Clarity: 5/5

-Clear CTA: 4/5 – The “buy now” button at the top of the page is easy to find however it blends in quite a lot with the surrounding page as it’s the same colour as the rest of the branding.
+The “Add to Cart” button is easy to find underneath the product information however it blends in quite a lot with the surrounding page as it's the same colour as the rest of the branding.
 There’s also no CTA within the copy itself so this area could be improved somewhat.

-As you can see, there are many different factors to creating “killer” product copy and it’s not as straightforward as just writing something quirky and getting away with it.
-You need to keep your readers engaged while still working to make sure your products can be found by Google as well as guiding your consumers to buy from you.
+As you can see, there are many different factors to creating “killer” product copy and it’s not as straightforward as just writing something fun and getting away with it.
+You need to keep your readers engaged while still including your expertise and working to make sure your products can be found by Google as well as guiding your consumers to buy your product rather than someone else's.